mebauer/nyc-open-bigdata/README.md

 # Results
-## Exporting Data on NYC Open Data
+## The User Journey: Exporting Data on NYC Open Data
 There are two main methods to exporting a dataset on NYC Open Data: 1) Download files locally and 2) utilize the Socrata Open Data API (SODA API):

 1) Download Files Locally: You can download tabular data in various formats, including JSON, CSV, RDF, RSS, TSV, and XML.
 For geospatial data, additional formats such as KML, KMZ, Shapefile, and GeoJSON are also available.